 On August 9, 1965, Singapore was separated from the federation to become an independent state within the Commonwealth of Nations.
 On December 22 of that year, the Constitution was amended to make the country a republic, and change the title to President with retroactive effect from the date of independence.

 You will notice the “greeting message” on the inner cover page of the Yang di-Pertuan Negara.

-This travel document was issued on 21 October 1965, just about 10 weeks after independence.
+This travel document was issued on 21 October 1965, just about ten weeks after independence.
 The bearer was a Seaman.
 At these times the validity of the passport was only two years.
 The passport number 5173 is still a low number.
 We can assume that since Aug 9 only 5173 passports of the newly founded Republic of Singapore were issued.
-The was no wording Republic of Singapore yet!
-We can again assume that the new wording and design was not finalised, hence the “provisional” wording.
+There was no wording Republic of Singapore yet!
+We can again assume that the new wording and design was not finalized, hence the “provisional” text.

-This was the last type issued with Yang di-Pertuan Negara.
-The next types are clearly stating “The President of the Republic of Singapore…”
+This passport was the last type issued with Yang di-Pertuan Negara.
+The next type is clearly stating “The President of the Republic of Singapore…”

-This Provisional Passport was issued only a very short time, about one year only!
+This Provisional Passport was issued only a short time, about one year only!